-IFAC is comprised of 179 members and associates in 130 countries and jurisdictions*, representing approximately 2.5 million accountants in public practice, education, government service, industry, and commerce.
+IFAC is comprised of over 175 members and associates in 130 countries and jurisdictions*, representing approximately 2.5 million accountants in public practice, education, government service, industry, and commerce.
 IFAC members are professional accountancy organizations recognized by law or general consensus within their countries as substantial national organizations.
 National organizations may apply to become an IFAC associate where the organization is working toward membership.

 Members are required to support IFAC's mission and programs; demonstrate compliance with the Statements of Membership Obligations; be financially and operationally viable, and have an appropriate governance structure; make financial contributions; and meet the other criteria described in the Membership Application Process, the IFAC Constitution, and the IFAC Bylaws.
 Associate status is open to professional accountancy organizations that do not yet meet all of the member admission criteria, but demonstrate commitment to meeting such criteria and progressing to membership.